Myriad-Dreamin/tinymist/docs/overview.typ

 == Command System

 The extra features are exposed via LSP's #link("https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_executeCommand")[`workspace/executeCommand`] request, forming a command system.
-The commands in the system have a name convention.
+The commands in the system share a name convention.

 - `export`#text(olive, `Fmt`). these commands perform export on some document, with a specific format (#text(olive, `Fmt`)), e.g. `exportPdf`.